nikohoffren/hunajaholisti-website/README.md

 - Make sure to enable payment methods in your Stripe Dashboard first
 - Start with basic card payments before enabling Google Pay, Apple Pay, etc.
 - Test in Stripe test mode before going live

+## Shop Availability Flag

+The storefront can be toggled on or off via the `SHOP` boolean exported from `src/config.ts`.

+- `SHOP = true`: full e-commerce experience is available (cart, checkout, payments, local add-to-cart buttons).
+- `SHOP = false`: all cart/checkout/payment routes redirect home, the navbar hides the cart icon, and the Pieni/Iso Kummipesä cards link directly to Holvi for purchases.

 ## Contributing